ShakedLub/FreeViewing/README.md

 a. saveFlag: 0 do not save, 1 save
 b. experiment_number: '1' for experiment 1, '2' for experiment 2 (this number should be given as a char)
 c. condition: 1 - main analysis
-              2 - low level type 1: this control analysis is done becuase the low level type in the main analysis is different than written in the pre-registration (see manuscript).
+              2 - low level type 1: this control analysis is done because the low level type in the main analysis is different than written in the pre-registration (see manuscript).
 In the main analysis it is low level type 2 created using smiler package, in this analysis the low level type is 1, created using the saliencytoolbox.
-              3 - RttM check: in this control analysis participants with high objective awareness scorese are excluded to check if the results stem from RttM (see manuscript).
+              3 - RttM check: in this control analysis participants with high objective awareness scores are excluded to check if the results stem from RttM (see manuscript).